What do we do?

 Most classes will be delivered by our two award winning and fully qualified coaches, Eddie Orgee and Caz Rawlings.
 Both have enhanced DBS checks, have completed the required First Aid and Safeguarding & Protecting Children training and are qualified to UKCC Level 2 in Coaching Judo.

-In 2018 Eddie was the Medway 'Coach of the Year' and Caz was the Silver Award winner for Medway 'Sportsperson of the Year'.
+In 2018 Eddie was the Medway 'Sportscoach of the Year' and Caz was the Silver Award winner for Medway 'Sportsperson of the Year'.

 They have been involved with judo for many years, are still competitively active and are current members of the Great Britain Masters Squad.
 Eddie has competed at World Masters Championship level, taking a 5th place in 2019; he won a Gold at the 2019 Commonwealth Masters Championships and has been the British Masters Champion in his category several times.

-Caz was a junior British Champion, a Cadet International GB squad member and was the 2017 British Masters Champion in her category.
-In 2018 she added to previous World and European Bronze medals with Silver medals at both the World Masters Judo Championships and the Commonwealth Masters Judo Championshis.
+Caz was a junior British Champion, a Cadet International GB squad member, has won the prestigeous Venray International Tournament and has been a British Masters Champion in her category.
+In 2018 she added to previous World and European Bronze medals with Silver medals at both the World Masters Judo Championships and the Commonwealth Masters Judo Championships.
 Then, in 2019 she repeated her success at the Commonwealth Judo Championships with another fantastic Silver medal.

 Together they bring a wealth of experience, energy and fun to the sessions.

 Classes can be delivered as part of a full term or half term program.
 However, we encourage schools and colleges to sign up for a minimum of one full term (autumn, spring or summer) as this enables the students to gain a better understanding of the sport and work towards completing a possible first grading within the sport's grading syllabus.
 All equipment, including a specialist judo mat area will be provided if the school does not already have suitable equipment.